To participate in the graduate housing lottery, all eligibility requirements must be met by the student.

 There are three housing lotteries throughout the year.
 Below are the dates during which a student must submit their housing application to have full consideration for housing.
 The dates are the same every year and listed below:

-Fall Lottery (move-in dates of July through September)
+Fall Lottery (possible move-in dates of June through September)

-May 1st through May 15th: Lottery application open for fall housing (see link below)
+May 15th through June 2nd: Lottery application open for fall housing

 Winter/Spring Lottery (move-in dates of December through February)

-November 1st through November 15th: Lottery application opens.
+November 1st through November 15th: Lottery application link below.

 No Waiting List for summer lottery

 ***Please note: This lottery is not open to current graduate students who are living on-campus.
 Students who plan to move into apartments in the summer are required to sign a contract that includes a minimum of the summer and fall semesters but can include longer.
-Summer only contacts are not avaliable at this time.
+Summer only contracts are not available at this time.